Work in Italy Creatively

 Arezzo, Tuscany.
 Photo © Gregory Hubbs.

 Teaching English is the most popular profession for those looking for quick and easy employment in Italy.
-The work is open to everyone and offers a relaxed lifestyle.
+The work is open to everyone who can get a work visa and offers a relaxed lifestyle.
 But because the pay is generally low, teaching

 English is tending to become the option of the rich.